-Special Public Awareness Projects: Each year, IEEE-USA responds to a number of unique public awareness opportunities that arise, largely involving collaborations with other organizations.
-IEEE-USA supports these special projects and events with volunteers, staff and from IEEE-USA Fund)
+Special Public Awareness Projects: Each year, IEEE-USA responds to unique public awareness opportunities that arise, largely involving collaborations with other organizations.
+IEEE-USA supports these special projects and events with volunteers, staff and funding from member contributions as needed.
+Some examples of special projects in recent years include: